The Adventure Zone: Format

 Episodes are generally around 90 minutes in length.
 The episodes are edited for brevity and also include music and sound effects.
 Until 2022, an opening segment acted as a recap of the existing story.
 This changed after Steeplechase, which instead featured clips of "Steepywatch", a parody of Disney Park Vlogs.
-From then on, the opening segment has generally been used for in-fiction humour; Versus Dracula for example opened with humerous excerpts from Dracula's journal.
+From then on, the opening segment has generally been used for in-fiction humour; Versus Dracula for example opened with humorous excerpts from Dracula's journal.
 Royale returned to more traditional opening recaps.

 Like other McElroy shows, the podcast includes a break in the middle which is used for sponsored advertisements and programming updates.
 Early on in the show's run, listeners could pay to have messages read out during the break through Maximum Fun's "Jumbotron" service.
 Demand was extremely high by the late 2010s, such that the Maximum Fun servers crashed during the sales event in late 2017.
 A raffle system was briefly introduced for the next sales round in May 2018, before the system was discontinued for both The Adventure Zone and My Brother, My Brother & Me.

 Abnimals also featured tongue-in-cheek public service announcements from guest voice actors at the end of episodes, in a manner imitating some children's animated series.
 This segment was unique to the campaign.